 For borrowers who would prefer a fixed rate loan, Bank of America offers several options.
 Borrowers can even use the equity in their home to back multiple separate loans with BofA.
 This can be useful if some of the borrower’s upcoming expenses are eligible for financing through a fixed-rate loan, while others are not.

-We rated Bank of America as Best Overall on our list of Best Home Equity Line of Credit Lenders.
+We rated Bank of America as Best Overall on our list of Best HELOC Lenders.

 Chase is one of the largest banks in the world and has been doing business for centuries.
 They offer a broad range of financial products and services including mortgages, refinancing, home equity loans, and, of course, home equity lines of credit.
 In 2018, over 17 million households had at least one Chase customer.

 Chase does not maintain a primary reputation with the Better Business Bureau; however, most of the local Chase branches that have been rated score very strongly with their customers.
-And their many years of doing business also validate their ability to satisfy customers.
+In addition, their many years of doing business also validate their ability to satisfy customers.

 Chase Bank dates back to 1799, when it was originally founded as the Bank of the Manhattan Company.
 This makes it one of the longest standing banks in the world.
-Chase has some stellar financial strength and long term credit issuer rating with the top financial rating services – A+ with S&P, Aa2 with Moody’s, and AA with Fitch.
+Chase has stellar financial strength and long-term credit issuer ratings with the top financial rating services: A+ with S&P, Aa2 with Moody’s, and AA with Fitch.

 Chase offers many helpful calculators, guides, and tools to help prospective borrowers determine whether a HELOC and Chase are a good fit for their needs.
 If you know the terms you’re looking for, we recommend checking out their HELOC calculator to see if Chase can meet your needs before going deeper with Chase.

-Chase does have a $50 origination fee and a $50 annual fee with their HELOC; however, they have no other closing costs or fees, which is actually very impressive and low cost compared to other lenders.
+Chase does have a $50 origination fee and a $50 annual fee with their HELOC; however, they have no other closing costs or fees, which is actually very impressive compared to other lenders.